- Terminal MA

 • No prize awarded

-• Florianne Jimenez for "Necropolitical Soundscapes: Ambient Sound in Two NPR Podcasts”
+• Florianne Jimenez for "Necropolitical Soundscapes: Ambient Sound in Two NPR Podcasts” (this essay also went on to win the RSA Gerard A. Hauser Award for 2018)

 • Kelin Loe for "Our Avian Alumni: An Exploration of the Rhetorical Ecology of the University of Massachusetts Amherst"